-- Adhere to all general rules or guidance on social gathering limitations when working in the field, including in someone's business or personal home - No meetings, showings, appraisals, consultations or gatherings of more than 10 people; these should be conducted remotely - Implement procedures for field-based employees to monitor for symptoms and report to management daily on health status.
+- Must wear a mask or face covering at all times.
+(Additional Guidance) - Adhere to all general rules or guidance on social gathering limitations when working in the field, including in someone's business or personal home - Meetings, showings, appraisals, consultations, open houses, etc. can occur in accordance with indoor event requirements. - Implement procedures for field-based employees to monitor for symptoms and report to management daily on health status.
 Refer symptomatic employees to the CDPHE Symptom Tracker.
-(Additional Guidance) - Maintain 6 foot distancing from other employees and clients - Require gloves and face coverings or masks for any in-person interactions or work being done in third-party homes or office spaces (Additional Guidance) - Change gloves between clients - Inquire whether third-party homes have symptomatic individuals or individuals who have contact with known positive cases and, if they do, cease any in-person interaction and limit any in-home activities to only those which are critical and can be done without risk to service provider - Maintain detailed log of client interactions to enable contact tracing (if ever needed) - Prioritize remote work and/or personal protective equipment for people at higher risk of severe illness from COVID-19 - Disinfect high- touch surfaces and tools or equipment after each client visit (Additional Guidance) - Provide guidance and encouragement on personal sanitation including frequently washing hands - Require service providers to stay home if showing any symptoms or signs of sickness of if they have had contact with a known positive case - For real estate: no open houses and no food or beverage offered during showings
+(Additional Guidance) - Maintain 6 foot distancing from other employees and customers - Require gloves for any in-person interactions or work being done in third-party homes or office spaces (Additional Guidance) - Change gloves between clients - Inquire whether third-party homes have symptomatic individuals or individuals who have contact with known positive cases and, if they do, cease any in-person interaction and limit any in-home activities to only those which are critical and can be done without risk to service provider - Maintain detailed log of client interactions to enable contact tracing (if ever needed) - Prioritize remote work and/or personal protective equipment for people at higher risk of severe illness from COVID-19 - Disinfect high- touch surfaces and tools or equipment after each client visit (Additional Guidance) - Provide guidance and encouragement on personal sanitation including frequently washing hands - Require service providers to stay home if showing any symptoms or signs of sickness or if they have had contact with a known positive case